nga-27/SecuritiesAnalysisTools/README.md

         * Functionality offers an update on a user's porfolio w/o requiring entering it in all of the time
     * "Test": starting version 0.1.16, entering `--test` when prompted for tickers will run `test.json` user funds and settings.
         * Functionality is the same as "core", but provides another means of configurability, especially for development.
+    * "Dataset": starting version 0.2.02, entering `--dataset` when prompted for tickers will run `dataset.json` user funds and settings.
+        * Functionality is the same as "core", but provides another means of configurability, especially for generating correlations.
     * "Options": starting version 0.1.13, entering `--options` will halt operation and print available input tags. (see _"Options"_ below)
     * "Functions": starting version 0.1.17, entering `--f` will allow a *function* to be run without the main service. (see *"Functions"* below)
 1. All default behavior (non-core) is `2 year period, 1 day interval`.
 (View `yfinance` api for other settings).